Luna (Feid and ATL Jacob song): Background and release

 A few months after releasing his fifth studio album, Feliz Cumpleaños Ferxxo, Te Pirateamos el Álbum, Feid surprise launched his first extended play, Sixdo, through Universal Music Latino, on December 2, 2022.
 It features "Le Pido a Dios" with the American hip hop producer DJ Premier, which garnered a nomination for Best Rap/Hip Hop Song at the 24th Annual Latin Grammy Awards.
 On August 24, 2023, after releasing the single "Ferxxo 151", Feid announced his sixth studio album, Mor, No Le Temas a la Oscuridad, on Instagram, sharing its track listing.
 The album was subsequently released on September 29.
 Continuing the precedent set by Sixdo, he announced the surprise release of his second EP, Ferxxocalipsis, on November 29.
 On Instagram, he shared, "I want you to enjoy it as it is, during Ferxxo's favorite month!!
 I'm thankful to everyone that was a part of this.
 Colombia has so much to show and this is just another piece of that!!!".
 He also revealed its contents, including "Luna" as the sixth track.
 Universal Latino released the album alongside the song on December 1.
 On March 1, 2024, they sent the track to Italian radio as a single.
-One month later, during a questions-and-answers session with his fans on Instagram, Feid explained that the song was recorded on his cellphone and inspired by a night when he was in Madrid "acostado en la cama, sin camisa, sin bañarme y viendo la luna por la ventana", before being re-recorded in the studio.
+One month later, during a questions-and-answers session with his fans on Instagram, Feid explained that the song was recorded on his cellphone and inspired by a night when he was in Madrid "lying in bed, without a shirt, without bathing and watching the moon through the window", before being re-recorded in the studio.